alexydens/twoflower/README.md

 - [x] ip address enum: `ip_addr_type_t`, tostring (ipv4, ipv6).
 - [ ] error type enum: `error_t`, tostring (or use errno and strerror?).
 ### Logging:
+- [ ] perhaps ought to be in base (to ensure propper assertion behavior in all files).
 - [ ] enabled if `ENABLE_LOGGING` defined.
 - [ ] log functions: `log_<success, info, warn, error, fatal>()`.
-- [ ] redefine assert_onfail to use log, including filepath, time and stringified
+- [ ] redefine `ASSERT_ONFAIL` to use log, including filepath, time and error
-error.
+in string form.
 ### Arena Allocator:
 - [x] arena allocator struct: `arena_alloc_t`.
 - [x] create, free and allocate on an arena.